wp-plugins/blackjack-lite/readme.txt

 A [pro version](http://buy.thulasidas.com/blackjack "Pro Version of Blackjack for $4.99") of this plugin is being developed with the following added features:

-1. Color customization to match your theme.
+1. Fancier colors and borders.
+2. Sticky bet -- the game remembers your bets.
+3. More accurate payouts.
-2. Strategy hints on each hand, to teach your reader how to play the game.
+4. Strategy hints on each hand, to teach your reader how to play the game (WIP).
-3. Other features related to simulation, winnings accumulation etc. that you can sell to your readers to make extra revenue.
+5. Other features related to simulation, winnings accumulation etc. that you can sell to your readers to make extra revenue (WIP).

 == Upgrade Notice ==

-Initial release.
+Minor fixes and documentation changes.

 == Installation ==